Fast and Scalable Beamforming for RIS-Assisted Downlink Multi-group Multicasting: Introduction

 \subsection{Contribution}

-In this paper, we consider the RIS-assisted downlink transmission design focusing on the multicast beamforming scenario.
-We develop our efficient fast algorithms for joint BS and RIS beamforming optimization for both the QoS problem and the max-min fair (MMF) problem, where the MMF problem refers to maximizing the weighted minimum SINR among users subject to the BS transmit power budget.
-Furthermore, we generalize our proposed approach and show that it can be extended to the unicast beamforming scenario, lending to a fast beamforming solution.
+This paper aims to provide an effective joint BS and RIS beamforming design for RIS-assisted downlink data multicasting.
+We develop fast and scalable algorithmic solutions for two multicast beamforming formulations: the QoS problem, which minimizes the BS transmit power and the max-min fair (MMF) problem, which maximizes the weighted minimum signal-to-interference-and-noise ratio (SINR) among users, subject to the BS transmit power limit.

-Several unique features of our proposed algorithms distinguish our work from the existing ones.
-First, we propose a fast alternating multicast beamforming (AMBF) approach for the QoS problem.
-Different from the existing methods that directly apply AO to this problem, we explore the structure of the joint BS and RIS beamforming optimization and show that this QoS problem can be naturally broken down into two multicast beamforming subproblems, which are solved alternatingly: a BS multicast beamforming QoS problem and an RIS passive multicast beamforming MMF problem.
-This structure-based AMBF approach can effectively improve the BS and RIS beamforming solutions over iterations, avoiding the issue faced in the existing direct AO approaches.
+We propose a fast alternating multicast beamforming (AMBF) approach for solving the QoS problem.
+This approach differs from existing methods that directly apply the AO technique to the joint optimization problem.
+Instead, we explore the structure of the constraints and reformulate the problem to reveal that the QoS problem inherently consists of two separate multicast beamforming optimization subproblems: a conventional multicast beamforming QoS problem for the BS and a passive multicast beamforming MMF problem for the RIS.
+The proposed AMBF approach solves these two subproblems alternatingly, effectively improving the BS and RIS beamforming solutions over iterations.